Return to the ZooCamp page >

-A: For your safety, please do not remain in the zoo after dropping off your camper.
-Prior to the zoo opening, preparations are underway that require the zoo to be free of visitors.
-If you would like to visit the zoo, please enter through the main admission gate at 10:00 AM.
+A: For your safety, please do not remain in the Zoo after dropping off your camper.
+Prior to the Zoo opening, preparations are underway that require the Zoo to be free of visitors.
+If you would like to visit the Zoo, please enter through the main admission gate at 10 am.

-**Parents must inform camp staff at check-in if their child(ren) will be staying for Extended Day.
+**Parents must inform camp staff at check-in if their child(ren) will be staying for After Camp.

-A: Yes, camp is in session the week of July 4th and Monday, August 10th.
+A: Yes, camp is in session on Monday, July 4 and Monday, August 8.

 A: All ZooCamps are designed for children who can remain in a group setting without parental involvement.
 Throughout the day, please do not meet or follow your child’s tour group if out in the Zoo or in the park.
 This has become very distracting for our campers and is a safety issue.